lilpippy/Cybersecurity-Portfolio/README.md

 ## 👨‍💻 About Me

 I am an aspiring cybersecurity professional with a foundational knowledge in IT security.
-I hold a CompTIA Security+ certification and am continually expanding my expertise through practical projects and ongoing education.
+I hold a CompTIA Security+ certification and I am continually expanding my expertise through practical projects and ongoing education.
 This portfolio reflects my commitment and journey toward my cyberseucirt career

 ---